Skip to main content

 Cosponsorship

-If you want to strengthen legitimacy and visibility for proposal you can enable cosponsorship, by switching on the toggle “Require cosponsors per input”.
-Ideas won't be visible until a number of cosponsors has been reached.
+Proposals or petitions won't be visible until the number of cosponsors required set by you has been reached.
 When you enable this feature, you can fill in how many cosponsors a participants needs for his/her proposal to be able to be eligible.

 Setting up the input form